ryan-haskell/rhg_dev/content/_index.md

 Every chance I get, I use my favorite language: [Elm](https://elm-lang.org).
 You might already know me from the Elm community, from my work on [elm-spa](https://elm-spa.dev), an app framework I made.
 If not, maybe you're here because of all these pretty gradients!

-The website you are reading is completely __open source__.
-That means you can see the entire codebase on my [GitHub](https://github.com/ryannhg/rhg-dev).
+I also designed this website from scratch.
 If you like it, be sure to tell me all about it on [Twitter](https://twitter.com/rhg_dev)!
-I'm _always_ down for compliments and/or good vibes.
+I'm _always_ happy to receive good vibes.